Eppo-exp/eppo-docs/docs/sdks/server-sdks/java.md

 - `defaultValue` (String): The default *variation* to return if the flag is not successfully evaluated

 The `DiscriminableAttributes` interface represents attributes which can be bucketed into categorical and numeric attributes.
-The concrete implementation `ContextAttributes` can be used for explicitly bucketing categorical and numeric `Attributes`, useful if you want to force a number to be treated as categorical.
+The concrete implementation `ContextAttributes` can be used for explicitly bucketing categorical and numeric attributes, useful if you want to force a number to be treated as categorical.
 The concrete implementation`Attributes` can be used for a single collection of attributes that will be implicitly bucketed based on whether the attribute value is numeric or not.